uvpatel/Python-Projects/README.md

 This project is licensed under the **MIT License** - feel free to use, modify, and share it! 😊
 See the [LICENSE](LICENSE) file for more details.

+---
+> ⭐ If you like this repository, don't forget to give it a star!

+---